-I suffer with acne scarring, it’s red and angry, and while it fades over time, I have learnt how to cover it.
-My go-to product is Vichy Dermablend Corrective Stick ($20), which conceals scars yet leaves your skin looking, well, like skin and not like skin that’s been caked in product.
+I suffer with acne scarring, it’s red and angry, and while it fades over time, I have learned how to cover it.
+My go-to product is Vichy Dermablend Concealer Stick ($28), which conceals scars yet leaves your skin looking, well, like skin and not like skin that’s been caked in product.
 With that in mind, I called on Claire Ray, Vichy Dermablend’s expert.

 Meet the Expert